glwagner/glwagner.github.io/index.md

 [Earth, Atmospheric, and Planetary Sciences] at [MIT].

-I'm working with the [Climate Modeling Alliance] (CliMA) to build a new, trainable climate model with quantified uncertainty.
+I'm working with the [Climate Modeling Alliance] (CliMA) to build a new, trainable Earth System model with quantified uncertainty.

-My work aims both to better understand the world, and to improve the fidelity of ocean and climate simulations.
+I lead the development of [Oceananigans], as well as CliMA's [ocean component](ClimaOcean) and [sea ice component](ClimaSeaIce).
-I study turbulence and mixing, waves, near-surface processes, and the approximate representation of ocean and sea ice processes in numerical simulations.
+Our approach, which is detailed in our [preprint](oceananigans-paper), is to marry ground-breaking software design for modeling with simple numerical methods that are compatible with machine learning optimized for high resolution simulations on GPUs.
-I also lead the development of CliMA's [ocean component](ClimaOcean), CliMA's [sea ice component](ClimaSeaIce), and the ground-breaking ocean modeling software they are based on, [Oceananigans].
+The result is clear, accessible, understandable, high performance code increases the productivity of scientists and model developers, and ultimately aims to accelerate progress in Earth system science.

-Oceananigans is written for GPUs in the high-level [Julia programming language](https://julialang.org/): highly productive, easy to develop, and 10-50x faster than existing software.
+I also study turbulence and mixing, waves, near-surface processes, and the approximate representation of ocean and sea ice processes in numerical simulations.

 Learn more about [me], [what I do], read my [curriculum vitae], or email me at `gregory.leclaire.wagner@gmail.com`.